BYU-ITC-544/milestones/milestone-2/Milestone 2: VM and Network Set Up.md

 Create 1 report for your team and submit the link to Learning Suite as a PDF, any other format will not be accepted.

-[ ] 50 Points - Screenshot of each running VM with the following information shown:
+[ ] 50 Points - Screenshot of each running machine (VM and Physical) with the following information shown:
 - Hostname
 - IP address
 - Internet access

-[ ] 10 Points - Table showing the name and description of each host (use the above descriptions)
-[ ] 10 Points - Screenshot(s) showing your network configurations on the hypervisor
+[ ] 10 Points - Table showing the name and description of each host [ ] 10 Points - Screenshot(s) showing your network configurations on the hypervisor
-[ ] 15 Points - Screenshot(s) showing the VLANs set up
+[ ] 15 Points - Screenshot(s) showing the VLANs set up and switch config
 [ ] 10 Points - List of all implemented firewall rules and why it is a rule
 [ ] 5 Points - The port forwarding for the webserver is working correctly